testdouble/testdouble.js/docs/6-verifying-invocations.md

 ### Arguments

-All of the rules about argument precision when stubbing apply here, too.
+All of testdouble.js's [rules about argument precision when stubbing](5-stubbing-results.md#simple-precise-argument-stubbing) apply here, too.
 By default, each expected argument is tested against the arguments actually passed to the test double with lodash's [_.isEqual](http://lodash.com/docs#isEqual) function.